Sunday, December 13, 2020

 Queen Sono is an African crime drama starring South African actress and model Pearl Thusi (Quantico) as the title character.
 It was the first African-created Netflix Original to be commissioned, though not the first to be streamed.
 In it, a roguish female agent acts as the spearhead of an ultra-secret South African-based intelligence agency dubbed the Special Operations Group (SOG).
 From the get-go, the SOG has a lot on its plate.
 Even though its South African, it somehow has a continent-wide mandate.
 Two major blips on their radar are ‘Superior Solutions’, Russian-based arms dealers/organized criminals, and ‘Watu Wema (Good People) Brigade’, a revolutionary/terrorist group.
 Headed by psychopathic fitness buff, Ekaterina Gromova, SS are trying to essentially privatize the continent’s military, for their own benefit.
 Meanwhile, the stated mission of the homegrown Wetu Wema fighters is ‘to liberate Africa from the white man’s religion and the clutches of colonization.’
 Overshadowing Queen’s high-risk job is her personal obsession with unraveling the assignation of her mother, Safiya Sono, a famous apartheid-era activist.

 Like the Black Panther movie, Queen Sono doesn’t shy away from the political issues dogging the continent, especially the exploitation of minerals.
 It also touches on neo-colonialism, religion, corruption, revenge, moral ambiguity, family, and relationships.
 It also doesn’t side-step SA’s fabled race issues.
-For instance, after Queen’s mother’s killer dies in prison, a member of his white family claims, ‘He was a fucking legend.’
+For instance, after Queen’s mother’s killer dies in prison, a member of his White family claims, ‘He was a fucking legend.’
 But to the Blacks in the show it was Safiya Sono who was the ‘legend’ and her assassin a criminal.

 Spook business: Special Operations Group officials in a heated discussion